DavidDock/cheers-to-beers/README.md

 ![Create-Post](public/documentaion/images/features/addpost.png)

 The User can create a post with a image and title required and a score, content and beer type optional.
+The [Simple-Star-Rating](https://www.npmjs.com/package/react-simple-star-rating) was installed and used to input/update the score to improve user experience.
 The user is given an error message if the form data is invalid or left blank.
 Once they create their post it takes them to the created post page.

 ### Delete Post